malisanjay5433/MAS-Git-Commit-Message-Generator-/README.md

 ## 📄 License

-MIT License - Free to use and modify.
+Unlicense - This project is released into the public domain.
+You are free to use, modify, and distribute this software without any restrictions.

 ---